Server API

 .sortBy({ clients: 1 });

-Realtime listing for Lobby
+Realtime Listing for Lobby

 To allow the LobbyRoom to receive updates from a specific room type, you should define them with realtime listing enabled: